Kentik Map

 - Other Sites: Shows all other sites from your infrastructure.

-- Clouds: Shows your cloud providers (AWS, GCP, Azure, and IBM).
+- Clouds: Shows your cloud providers (AWS, GCP, Azure, and OCI).

 - Internet: Shows external sources and destinations of traffic to and from your network (ASNs and service providers).